TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

 Best Practices
 ==============

-A number of general best practices have been moved to :ref:`composer-working-with`.
 The sections specific to migrating to Composer are still here.

 .. _mig-composer-clear-typo3conf-ext-folder: